enterpriserot/angular_frontend/README.md

 # Repair on time
-# Project created for study Angular and Node JS
+# Project created for study Angular and Node JS by David Ureña & Antonio Revert

 **Generated from HotTowel Angular**